Email subscription form header

 How to Find Cheaper Flights

-If you can be flexible with the dates you need to fly, you will often see a big discrepancy in the fares.
+If you can be flexible with the dates you must fly, you will often see a significant discrepancy in the fares.
 If you are open to the dates, alternate airports, and layovers, you may be able to save enough to offset the inconvenience.
 Check alternative dates and airports when possible.

-Factor in baggage fees and other fees when comparing fares.
-Often a cheaper fare does not include baggage fees which have really gone up lately!
+When comparing fares, factor in baggage fees and other fees.
+Often, a cheaper fare does not include baggage fees, which have gone up lately!
+Sadly, Southwest will no longer offer its two-bag fly-free policy on or after May 28, 2025.

 Flight Tracker Apps